devilcove/plexus/docs/routers.md

 the home lan peer with the subnet cidr set to the cidr of the home network.
 The road-warrior machine can then connect to any host on the home lan.

 ![subnet router](screenshots/subnet_router.png)
-## Caveates
+## Caveats
-In order for sunet routing to function correctly
+In order for subnet routing to function correctly
 * the subnet router must have ip_forwarding enabled; and
 * the subnet router must be the default gateway for the lan; or
 * all hosts on the lan have a static route for the wireguard network via the subnet router peer; or